 Not all shoes will accommodate an orthotic.
 Dressy shoes with a shallow heel counter (i.e the rear part of the shoe that wraps around the heel) may pose to be difficult.
 Women have more fitting problems than men, due to shoe fashion.
 There are specific elegant shoes that are constructed to accommodate orthotics, the styles may be limited though.
 Discuss your options with your podiatrist.
 Speciality footwear stores are usually very helpful in finding you the correct shoes.

 There are many types of orthotics for various activities.
 Generally it is the most cost effective option to have an all purpose orthotic.
 This is not always possible as it is dependent on the activity and footwear.
 Kids orthotics must be prescribed, manufactured and fitted by an experienced Podiatrist.
 Should there be an incorrect correction made by the use of an orthotic it will follow you for life.
 “Our feet are our foundation”.

-Orthoheel thongs are your compromise to wearing your orthotic 100% of the time.
-It is certainly not a replacement, however is better than barefeet.
+Archies and Orthaheel thongs are your compromise to wearing your orthotics 100% of the time.
+It is certainly not a replacement, however, it is better than barefeet.

-A range of socks and stockings are available from Gait Way Podiatry and Brendale Pharmacy.
+A range of socks and stockings are available from Gait Way Podiatry.
 The compression stockings need to be professionally fitted once measurements have been taken.
 The socks are available in a range of colours and lengths.

 Dr Comfort Shape To Fit Socks and Compression Wear – http://drcomfort.com.au/